desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the signer has no permission to delete subspace inside the specified subspace.
+* The signer has no permission to delete subspace inside the specified subspace.

 ## Msg/CreateSection
 A section can be created using the `MsgCreateSection`.